 image description

-Representing Comcast, Leo and our KVP team secured favorable rulings in the Eastern District of Pennsylvania that resulted in dismissal of numerous patent-, contract-, and tort-related claims for which the plaintiff made an 11-figure damages demand.
+Representing Comcast, Leo secured favorable rulings in the Eastern District of Pennsylvania that resulted in dismissal of numerous patent-, contract-, and tort-related claims for which the plaintiff made an 11-figure damages demand.
 Leo has also successfully defended tech companies such as Zscaler and SanDisk in sprawling litigations against scores of asserted patents.
 For Zscaler, Leo secured a favorable, cost-of-defense settlement after defending our client against 14 asserted patents and additional threatened assertions.
-In parallel litigations defending SanDisk against dozens of asserted patents, Leo and our trial team secured a complete defense verdict at a bellwether jury trial in the District of Delaware, and also won on summary judgment in the Northern District of California, leading to a favorable global settlement while the litigations were on appeal.
+In parallel litigations defending SanDisk against dozens of asserted patents, Leo secured a complete defense verdict at a bellwether jury trial in the District of Delaware and won on summary judgment in the Northern District of California, leading to a favorable global settlement while the litigations were on appeal.

-Representing Comcast, Leo and our KVP team secured favorable rulings in the Eastern District of Pennsylvania that resulted in dismissal of numerous patent-, contract-, and tort-related claims for which the plaintiff made an 11-figure damages demand.
+Representing Comcast, Leo secured favorable rulings in the Eastern District of Pennsylvania that resulted in dismissal of numerous patent-, contract-, and tort-related claims for which the plaintiff made an 11-figure damages demand.
 Leo has also successfully defended tech companies such as Zscaler and SanDisk in sprawling litigations against scores of asserted patents.
 For Zscaler, Leo secured a favorable, cost-of-defense settlement after defending our client against 14 asserted patents and additional threatened assertions.
-In parallel litigations defending SanDisk against dozens of asserted patents, Leo and our trial team secured a complete defense verdict at a bellwether jury trial in the District of Delaware, and also won on summary judgment in the Northern District of California, leading to a favorable global settlement while the litigations were on appeal.
+In parallel litigations defending SanDisk against dozens of asserted patents, Leo secured a complete defense verdict at a bellwether jury trial in the District of Delaware and won on summary judgment in the Northern District of California, leading to a favorable global settlement while the litigations were on appeal.

 See more